argoproject/Argo/docs/users/themeoptions.rst

 **Menu Options**

-You can choose to display the optional Don't Miss menu under the Main Navigation.
-You can change the default label from "Don't Miss" to something else, or delete the label for this menu.
+**Don't Miss Menu** - Under the main navbar on your Largo site is an optional secondary navigation menu that, by default, is called "Don't Miss".
+To enable this menu make sure the checkbox to show the Don't Miss Menu is checked.
+Optionally, you can customize the label that appears at the beginning of the menu or remove it entirely.
+To add or remove links from this menu visit **Appearance > Menus** from the left sidebar in the WordPress administration interface.

-You can also enter a label before the links in the Footer Navigation Menu, or delete the default and no label will appear.
+**Footer Nav Menu** - On the left side of the site footer is a configurable menu area.
+By default the label for this menu will be your site name, but you can change it here.
+As with the Don't Miss menu area, to add or remove links from this menu visit **Appearance > Menus** from the left sidebar in the WordPress administration interface.

 .. _advanced-options: